 Q3.
 What are the types of Demonetization?

 Answer: There are two types of demonetization: Total and partial.
-In total, the government replaces the current currency units with a new range.
+The government replaces the current currency units with a new range.
 In partial, the government changes only some of the existing currency units, and the rest remain in circulation.

 Q4.
 Is Demonetization good for the economy?

-Answer: In the short run, Demonetization creates troubles for gig workers, and it affects consumer consumption.
-However, in the long run, the process helps in curbing the black money, illegal proportion of money-holders and the introduction of a cashless economy in the country.
+Answer: In the short run, Demonetization creates troubles for gig workers and affects consumer consumption.
+However, in the long run, the process helps in curbing the black money, illegal proportion of money-holders, and the introduction of a cashless economy in the country.

 Q5.
 What are the disadvantages of Demonetization?